AkshatMittu/Automated-Image-Placing-for-Admit-Cards/README.md

 The application worked with 99% accuracy and was able to place the documents in the right field

 ## Methodologies:
-Convolution Neural Networks, Transfer Learning Models were used to build this project
+Convolutional Neural Networks, Transfer Learning Models were used to build this project